 Bond Chapel became the home of the Reneker pipe organ, rededicated in its new setting in 2013.
 At the same time new furnishings were provided by a generous gift from the Women's Board of the University of Chicago.
 The custom-made chairs were made in a style and finish honoring the traditions of the Chapel while making possible the flexible use of the building for new generations.
 The seating may be arranged in antiphonal style for an organ recital, or in traditional chapel format for a wedding, in a semi-circular format for a spiritual event, or placed to the side to allow for open space use.

 The Reneker organ

 The Reneker organ, inspired by instruments built in northern Germany in the seventeenth and eighteenth centuries, was built by Canadian master organ builder Karl Wilhelm in 1983 for Graham Taylor Hall at the Chicago Theological Seminary, which is now Saieh Hall.
 It was dedicated there in 1984 in honor of the late Robert W. Reneker and Betty C. Reneker, and was moved to Bond Chapel in the autumn of 2012.

-The commemorative program from its rededication on February 2, 2013, the 100th anniversary of the birth of Betty Reneker, may be downloaded here.
+The commemorative program from the Reneker rededication on February 2, 2013, the 100th anniversary of the birth of Betty Reneker, may be downloaded here.